 Preparing for your appointmentBy Mayo Clinic staff

-If you're experiencing temporary visual or sensory disturbances, a first step in having your symptoms evaluated is to see your family doctor or a general practitioner.
-In some cases you may be referred to a doctor who specializes in nervous system disorders (neurologist).
+If you're experiencing temporary visual or sensory disturbances, see your family doctor or a general practitioner.
+In some cases, you may be referred to a doctor who specializes in nervous system disorders (neurologist).

 What you can do

 - Keep track of your symptoms.
-One of the most helpful things you can do is keep a symptoms journal.
-Each time you experience visual disturbances or unusual sensations, write down a description of them — What are they?
+One of the most helpful things you can do is keep a headache diary.
+Write a description of each incident of visual disturbances or unusual sensations.
+What are they?
 When did they happen?
 How long did they last?
 What followed them?
-Did they seem to be triggered by anything?
-Also, include what you were eating or drinking before they started, and if you're taking any medications or dietary supplements.
-A symptoms journal can offer valuable clues that may help your doctor diagnose your condition.
+Did something seem to trigger them?
+A headache diary may help your doctor diagnose your condition.

 - Write down key personal information, including any major stresses or recent life changes.

 - Write down questions to ask your doctor.